LinuxCommandLibrary

 copy

-Copy from remote
+Copy a file from a remote SMB share

 $ gvfs-copy smb://server/share/file.txt [local-file]